fbpx

 2015

-• In June the first phase of refurbishment programme in the Lower Ground Floor was completed.
-The project included a full transformation of the Club’s banqueting kitchen and created modern events spaces named the El Alamein & Trafalgar Suite.
+• In June, the first phase of the refurbishment programme in the Lower Ground Floor was completed.
+The project included a full transformation of the Club’s banqueting kitchen and created modern events spaces, named the El Alamein & Trafalgar Suite.

 2016